aws-powertools/powertools-lambda-typescript/examples/sam/README.md

  | fields timestamp, message
 ````
 ### AWS X-Ray

-As we have enabled tracing for our Lambda-Funtions, we can visit [AWS X-Ray Console](https://console.aws.amazon.com/xray/home#/traces/) and see [traces](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-traces) and a [service map](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-using-xray-maps.html) for our application.
+As we have enabled tracing for our Lambda-Funtions, you can visit [AWS CloudWatch Console](https://console.aws.amazon.com/cloudwatch/) and see [Traces](https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-traces) and a [Service Map](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-using-xray-maps.html) for our application.

+You can also use the AWS SAM CLI to retrieve traces by running `sam traces`.

 ## Use the SAM CLI to build and test locally